Is reading important?

 How long will it take to learn to read well?

 Every child is different and children will learn to read at different speeds.
 By the end of Year 2, most children will be able to read aloud books that are at the right level for their age.
-In Year 3 and beyond, we concentrate more on helping children to understand what they are reading, although this work begins very early on.
+In Year 3 and beyond, we concentrate more on helping children to understand what they are reading through explicit comprehension activities.

 In the summer term of Year 1, the government asks us to do a phonics check of all the children.
 We will let you know how your child has done.
 Children who do not pass the phonics check in Year 1 retake the assessment during Year 2 to ensure that they have made progress.
 If your child is a candidate for this, then we will let you know in advance and also feedback the findings.